Raabi91/moonraker-telegram/README.md

 A Script/Programm to send the printer State before, during and after a print via Telegram Messenger.
 But its only Working with moonraker

+Update 17.02.2021
+- switch from http request to websocket connection at read state

 Update 03.02.2021
 - New install script
 - Add option to disable all commands in config (you will see this after you have execute the new install script)